5 Mistakes to Avoid When Purchasing a Property in Thailand

 Which developer should I choose?

-What are the pros and cons of choosing a larger more established development company?
+Pros and cons of choosing a larger more established development company

-- Many are publicly listed which means that they can turn to investors for capital, have more credibility and their transactions are more transparent.
+- Most established development companies are publicly listed which means that they can turn to investors for capital.
+Their transactions are more transparent and simply have more credibility in general.

-- They have the knowledge, means and experience to ensure timely completion of developments.
+- You know they have the knowledge, means and experience to ensure timely completion of developments.

 - Less commercial risks.